Dogma

 Student Project:Yes - South Seas Film and Television School

 Jayde Fairley is a filmmaker from Aotearoa-New Zealand with a soft spot for comedy and thriller genres.
-She hails from Auckland and is of Pākehā (NZ European), Māori and Irish descent.
+She hails from Auckland and is of Pākehā (NZ European), NZ Māori and Irish descent.
 Her years travelling and living abroad have encouraged her to reflect on different ways of life and appreciate her connection to her homeland.

 As a writer-director, 'Dogma' is my first drama which I viewed as an opportunity to delve into the topic of women’s voice.
 Though the setting of this story is completely fictional, it is a reflection on the travesties of the past which continue to plague many societies to this day.
 Women have been, and continue to be, persecuted and unheard.
-The idea that such groups have historically used their belief systems to oppress women and even vilify them is something that should not be forgotten.
+The idea that societies have historically used their belief systems to oppress women and even vilify them is something that should not be forgotten.
 The strong fundamentalist setting is a world that I am curious to explore more in my work.

 I chose to portray this story through the historic lens of a period drama to create an additional veil of authenticity.